vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/Organizations.md

 # Firecamp for Teams

-Firecamp is built with collaboration and accessiblity in mind for teams working in an distributed environment.
-Providing features to setup Workspaces under organizations and invite members to those Workspaces to build, test and deploy your API's faster while collaborating with your teammates.
+Firecamp is built with collaboration and accessibility in mind for teams working in a distributed environment.
+Providing features to setup Workspaces under organizations and invite members to those Workspaces to build, test and deploy your APIs faster while collaborating with your teammates.

 ## Organizations in Firecamp